-Sidel has extensive and senior experience in international philanthropic and funding communities.
+Sidel has extensive experience in international philanthropic and funding communities.
 He first served on the Ford Foundation team that established the Foundation's office in China and as the Foundation's first program officer for law, legal reform, and nonprofit organizations based in China (Beijing) in the late 1980s.
 In the early and mid-1990s, he developed and managed the Ford Foundation's programs in Vietnam.
 Later he developed and managed the regional program on philanthropy and the nonprofit sector for the Ford Foundation in South Asia (New Delhi).
 Sidel also served on the Ford Foundation's Endowment Working Group and as a drafter of the Foundation's endowment handbook.

 Before coming to Wisconsin, Sidel served as Professor of Law, Lauridsen Family Fellow, and Faculty Scholar at the University of Iowa.
-Sidel has also served on the advisory boards of the International Center for Not-for-Profit Law (ICNL); The Rights Practice; Human Rights Watch Asia; the Business for Social Responsibility (BSR) Ciyuan Philanthropy Initiative in China; the University of Wisconsin Press; the University of Iowa Press; Maxwell School Transnational NGO Initiative at Syracuse University; Bridge to Asia; and YMCA Camp Wapsie (Coggon, Iowa).
-He is a member of the editorial boards of the Law and Social Research; Nonprofit and Voluntary Sector Quarterly; Voluntas: International Journal of Voluntary and Nonprofit Organizations; and the Australian Journal of Asian Law (Melbourne).
+Sidel has also served on the advisory boards or boards of the International Center for Not-for-Profit Law (ICNL); The Rights Practice; Human Rights Watch Asia; the Business for Social Responsibility (BSR) Ciyuan Philanthropy Initiative in China; the University of Wisconsin Press; the University of Iowa Press; Maxwell School Transnational NGO Initiative at Syracuse University; Bridge to Asia; and YMCA Camp Wapsie (Coggon, Iowa).
+He is a member of the editorial boards of the Nonprofit and Voluntary Sector Quarterly; Voluntas: International Journal of Voluntary and Nonprofit Organizations; and the Australian Journal of Asian Law (Melbourne).